2sComplement/jellyfish/README.md

 ## Run

-Assemblies are built to the `build_output` folder.
+Assemblies/executables are built to the `build_output` folder.

-For convenience, a packaged windows executable is included in `bin`.
+For convenience, a packaged windows executable is included in `packaged`.

 ### Command Line Arguments